BattletechModders/SkillBasedInit/README.md

 * Extract logging from HBS.Logging to prevent duplication of logs
 * Show init bonus/malus on Lance/MechBay screens.
 Currently replaced with a - character to signify it's meaningless.
 * Consider if only tactics should influence your init order, while Piloting influences the reduction of negative modifiers.
 Piloting is already overly strong, as it adds to dodge changes and evasion pips.
 However, requiring both skills for the highest modifiers makes it harder to find a pilot that reaches the 1.0 modifier.
+* Check out Cyclops init aura interacts with this